WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 * [**WSEN-TIDS**](https://www.we-online.de/katalog/de/WSEN-TIDS) - Temperature sensor [(2521020222501)](https://www.we-online.de/katalog/de/WSEN-TIDS)
 * [**WSEN-HIDS**](https://www.we-online.de/katalog/de/WSEN-HIDS) - Humidity sensor [(2523020210001)](https://www.we-online.de/katalog/de/WSEN-HIDS)

-All four sensors are connected over the shared I<sup>2</sup>C bus and hence connected to any of the Feather microcontroller boards.
-The [Arduino](https://www.arduino.cc/)(C/C++) drivers and examples (see
+All four sensors are connected over the shared I<sup>2</sup>C bus and hence compatible to any of the Feather microcontroller boards.
+The existing [Arduino](https://www.arduino.cc/) (C/C++) drivers and examples (see
-[software repository](https://github.com/WE-eiSmart/private__FeatherWings)) made available, makes it easy to build a prototype to kick-start the application development.
+[software repository](https://github.com/WE-eiSmart/private__FeatherWings)) make it easy to build a prototype to kick-start the application development.

-The Sensor FeatherWing also has the [4-pin JST QWIIC®](https://www.sparkfun.com/products/16766) connector on-board.
+The Sensor FeatherWing also has a [4-pin JST QWIIC®](https://www.sparkfun.com/products/16766) connector on-board.
 This enables easy connection to the [QWIIC® ecosystem](https://www.sparkfun.com/) of development boards.
 Additionally, a **6 pin connector** enables extension of the FeatherWing with a host of **evaluation boards from Würth Elektronik eiSos**.

 ![Sensor FeatherWing](assets/SensorFeatherWing_s.png)